greenpixels/godot-arch/ReadMe.md

 #### How to mitigate on failure:
 - Rename the affected node inside the tree to be the PascalCase version of its scene file name
 - Rename the scene file to be the snake_case version of the affected node
-- Reconfigure `includePatterns:` to reflect your preferred changes
+- Reconfigure `includePatterns:` -> `rule-root-node-is-file-name-pascal:` to reflect your preferred changes
+- Add this file or all files to `ignorePatterns:` -> `rule-root-node-is-file-name-pascal:`

 ### Rule: `"Scene Nodes Are Pascal Case"`
 Checks whether the nodes inside of a scene tree are all written in `PascalCase`